treangenlab/methphaser/README.md

 Known Issue:
 1. Does not phase reads before the first phased block and after the last phased block
-2. Multiprocessing threads should be smaller than the total block number on the chromosome. e.g., MethPhaser cannot use 3 threads to phase 3 blocks, since the number of the gaps among 3 blocks is 2.
+2. Multiprocessing threads should be smaller than the total block number on the chromosome. e.g., MethPhaser cannot use 3 threads to phase 3 blocks, because the number of the gaps among 3 blocks is 2.
 3. MethPhaser sometimes ignore some very short reads (about 0.1% reads).
 Probably because of pysam.